 Tomato Spotted Wilt

 Pathogen: Tomato spotted wilt virus in the tospovirus group

 In this Guideline:

 Plants infected with Tomato spotted wilt virus exhibit bronzing of the upper sides of young leaves, which later develop distinct, necrotic spots.
 Leaves may be cupped downward.
 Some tip dieback may occur.
 On ripe fruit chlorotic spots and blotches appear, often with concentric rings.
 Green fruit show slightly raised areas with faint, concentric zones.

-Management of tomato spotted wilt is generally not practiced in California, but in areas where it is known to occur, control of western flower thrips and onion thrips on tomato plants is justified to reduce spread of the virus.
-An IPM strategy has been developed as discussed in this educational brochure available to print.
+Management of tomato spotted wilt is generally not practiced in California, but in areas where it is known to occur, plant resistant varieties and control western flower thrips and onion thrips when the virus is detected early.

 PDF: To display a PDF document, you may need to use a PDF reader.